Call the trip sitter, we’re going in.

 The line is open to all kinds of callers, whether it be someone who mistakenly ate a whole batch of infused brownies, or an experienced user who’s consuming psilocybin mushrooms in their living room and looking for companionship on this journey.

-Trip Sitting: The Bare Essentials
+Being an Effective Trip Sitter: The Bare Essentials

 If all of this seems a bit overwhelming, that’s okay.
 Psychedelics are making waves right now, but the experience doesn’t have to be anything more or less than you want it to be as a user or a trip sitter.

 All of these resources and knowledge are great things to have, but ultimately, the classic psychedelics are enjoying a popular and medical renaissance because they are accessible, and have a low risk profile compared to other controlled substances.
-Set and setting, intention, and dosage matter, but beyond that, part of the process seems to be to revel in the unexpected, and in the alteration of one’s perceptions that comes from that first psychedelic experience.
+Set and setting, intention, and dosage all matter, but beyond that, part of the process seems to be to revel in the unexpected, and in the alteration of one’s perceptions that comes from that first psychedelic experience.

 No two experiences will be the same, and there are those, for reasons medical, emotional, or psychological, who may be left worse off by a psychedelic experience, guided or otherwise.
 For those ready and able, and looking for a trip sitter, it might be best not to overthink it the first time.
 Be safe, always, but let it happen.

-For those doing the trip sitting, education, integration, and a helpline to call in case of emergencies are never a bad thing, but you’ll likely be best served by patience, calm, and empathy.
+For those doing the trip sitting, education, integration, and a helpline to call in case of emergencies are never a bad thing, but you’ll likely be best served by personal experience, patience, calm, and empathy.